 Qualified vs. Unqualified

-The traditional structured settlement for physical injury or sickness claims must meet certain requirements, including that the settlement amount be placed in an annuity, periodic payments are fixed and determinable as to amount and time of payment, claimant cannot modify the periodic payments, and those payments must be payable to the recipient or liability insurer, among other factors.
+The traditional structured settlement for physical injury or sickness claims must meet certain requirements, including that the settlement amount has to be placed in an annuity, periodic payments are fixed and determinable as to amount and time of payment, claimant cannot modify the periodic payments, and those payments must be payable to the recipient or liability insurer, among other factors.

 This type of settlement is used when claims for damages fall outside the usual scope of physical injury, sickness or wrongful death.
 They are often used for claims involving racial discrimination, sexual harassment, wrongful termination, or violation of the Americans with Disabilities Act of 1990 or the Employee Retirement Income and Securities Act of 1974.
 The tax benefits differ among the types of transactions.